OpenEvalProject/evals/manuscripts/elife-58331/v2/manuscript.md

 ![Figure 3.](https://cdn.elifesciences.org/articles/58331/elife-58331-fig3-v2.jpg)

-**Figure 3.:** (A) Volcano plot showing the DEGs identified for Mef2cf/f and another, (B) for Mef2c-cKO between CS to SD sleep condition.
+**Figure 3.:** (A) Volcano plot showing the DEGs identified for Mef2cf/f and another, (B) for Mef2c-cKOCamk2a-Cre between CS to SD sleep condition.
 DEGs (adj.
-P-val <= 0.05; absolute logCamk2a-Cre2(change) => 0.3) are indicated by black dots.
-(C) A Venn diagram showing overlap between DEGs for Mef2cf/f and Mef2c-cKO between CS and SD sleep states.
-(Camk2a-CreD) Immunoprecipitation of MEF2C to detect MEF2C, Phospho-S396 MEF2C Phospho-S396 and total MEF2C for each sleep condition.
+P-val <= 0.05; absolute log2(change) => 0.3) are indicated by black dots.
+(C) A Venn diagram showing overlap between DEGs for Mef2cf/f and Mef2c-cKOCamk2a-Cre between CS and SD sleep states.
+(D) Immunoprecipitation of MEF2C to detect MEF2C, Phospho-S396 MEF2C Phospho-S396 and total MEF2C for each sleep condition.
 Phospho-MEF2 (top blot) re-labeled from immunoprecipitation of total MEF2C (middle blot) was quantified and normalized to total MEF2C signal for each sample (n = 4 samples/condition).
 Total MEF2C from total cell lysate was quantified and normalized to B-actin (bottom blot).
 Data reported as mean +/- SEM.
 Statistical significance was determined by one-way ANOVA with Tukey’s multiple comparisons test (interaction = p < 0.05, post-hoc test comparing CS to SD *=p < 0.05).
 (E) Model showing role of de-phosphorylated, activated MEF2C, increased relative to total MEF2C by loss of sleep and leading to synapse remodeling.
 MRE = Mef2 response element, CN = calcineurin.

 Although the observed attenuation of Mef2cf/f mouse DEGs from CS to SD induced by the conditional loss of Mef2c is striking, it is of note that the number of CS to SD DEGs comparing WT to Mef2cf/f also shows some attenuation.
 We further investigated the differences between WT and Mef2cf/f DEGs by down-sampling and permutation of the WT samples so that the numbers of observations between the two cohorts was comparable (CS (n = 4) and SD (n = 3)).
 We observed increased variability in gene expression and such increased variability can lead to decreased number of observed DEGs (Supplementary file 9).
 However, the decrease due solely to increased variability does not appear of sufficient magnitude to fully account for the difference between WT and Mef2cf/f mice.